NTUDSA2016/dsa2016_017/HW2/readme.md

-A big array ( vrowdata ) for store the original data Two sorted array , one sorted by user , one sorted by items
+A big array ( vrowdata ) for store the original data Two sorted array , one sorted by user , one sorted by items A copy array from item-sort
+Two map for store the query

-It will cause about 4n + 2nlogn (stable sort)
+It will cause about 5n + 2nlogn (stable sort)

 Beacuse the original data is sorted by time , so my two array will sorted by time too.

-On the workstation
+On the workstation (2:00 linux9)

 * 43.231873 for read the file
 * 110.082512 for a array sorted by user